biocypher/open-targets/README.md

 through pypath, the Dependency Map adapter is only functional for demonstration purposes, as it requires the availability of local data (which is limited to 100 entries for our demo case).

-### Docker version
-To use start a dockerized neo4j database which will automatically load and build the database of this repository, `docker` and `docker compose` (formerly `docker-compose`) need to be installed.
-Build the container using `docker-compose build` and run `docker-compose up -d` to start it.